407-610-2417

 How Do AI Overviews Affect Website Traffic?

 Most businesses are concerned about whether these machine-generated summaries cut into their traffic.
-And the truth is, they do change how users engage with your website.
+And the truth is, AI overviews do change how users engage with your website.
 In some cases, they lead to zero-click searches, where users get the information they need directly from the results pages and don’t visit a website at all.

 As Kevin Indig, a growth advisor at HyperGrowth, said on LinkedIn, some websites are seeing “clicks down, impressions up.”
 This means AI Overviews increase a site’s visibility (your name or link might appear more often), but fewer users visit your site.